FionaKateM/100DoS-Projects/Project1/README.md

 Challenges completed with my own code are:
 - Modified so that loading the list of NSSL images from the bundle happens in the background.
 (Day 40 challenge)
+- Modified so the app remembers, and displsys, the number of times each image is clicked on.
+(Day 49 challenge)